-The Company has evaluated events occurring after December 31, 2019 in order to assess and determine the need for potential recognition or disclosure in these financial statements.
-Such events were evaluated through March 26, 2020, the date these financial statements were available to be issued.
-Based upon this evaluation, the Company has determined the following subsequent event requires disclosure:
+The Company has evaluated events occurring after December 31, 2020 in order to assess and determine the need for potential recognition or disclosure in these financial statements.
+Such events were evaluated through March 24, 2021, the date these financial statements were available to be issued.
+Based upon this evaluation, the Company has determined that there are no subsequent events that requires adjustment to or disclosure in these financial statements.